-Ex-Michigan State coach set for trial in Nassar scandal
+Jury seated in trial of coach’s knowledge of Nassar abuse

 LANSING, Mich.
-(AP) — A trial was expected to get underway Monday for a former Michigan State gymnastics coach charged with lying to investigators in connection with the sexual assault complaints against former sports doctor Larry Nassar.
+(AP) — A jury was selected Monday in the trial of a former Michigan State gymnastics coach who is charged with lying to investigators in connection with sexual assault complaints against sports doctor Larry Nassar.

+A jury of seven women and seven men, including alternates, was seated in Ingham County court.
+Opening statements and testimony will begin Tuesday.

-The trial for Kathie Klages was set to start with jury selection in an Ingham County courtroom.
-Prosecutors have alleged that Klages, who resigned in 2017 after being suspended, denied she had been told of Nassar’s sexual misconduct before 2016.
-Specifically, she has denied allegations that former gymnast Larissa Boyce told her that Nassar abused her in 1997, when Boyce was 16.
+Prosecutors allege that Kathie Klages, who resigned in 2017, lied when she denied being told of Nassar’s sexual misconduct before 2016.
+Specifically, she has denied allegations that Larissa Boyce told her about Nassar’s abuse in 1997 when the high school gymnast was 16 years old.

-Klages was charged with two counts of lying to an officer: a felony and a misdemeanor.
-The felony charge is punishable by up to four years in prison and the misdemeanor up to two years.
+Klages is charged with two counts of lying to an officer: a felony and a misdemeanor.
+The felony is punishable by up to four years in prison.

 Nassar is serving decades in prison for sexual assault and child pornography crimes.
 More than 300 victims, mostly young women and girls, say he molested them under the guise of treatment for back problems and other injuries.